jeff00seattle/mern-passport-app/README.md

 **A boilerplate example of using passport.js for authenticating a MERN application:**
 * [Github thechutrain MERN Passport](https://github.com/thechutrain/mern-passport)

+**A template and tutorial for integrating passport to a MERN app:*
 * [Github b-bly Simple MERN-Passport](https://github.com/b-bly/simple-mern-passport)

 * [Github nielsenjared MERN-Passport](https://github.com/nielsenjared/mern-passport)